weisscharlesj/SciCompforChemists/_sources/notebooks/introduction/intro.md

 ## Acknowledgments

 This book took a substantial time to write along with the time and effort in developing the curriculum.
 Thank you to those who supported and encouraged me along the way.
-Finally, thank you to the following people for proof reading or reporting errors.
+Finally, thank you to the following people for proofreading or reporting errors.
 Reports of additional errors are welcome on GitHub or in an [email](https://www.augie.edu/directory).
 Please do not email files to the author but rather include your error report in the body of the email.

 - Wesley A. Deutscher helping collect some example data
 - M. Roarke Tollar providing feedback and reporting typos in chapters 0 and 1